Rachnerd/angular1workshop/README.md

 ###1.6
-First we're going to visualize a list of clients on the Home page.
+First we're going to visualize a list of clients in the Home page.
 ```
 Assign the remote clients to the $scope and render them in the home template with help of ng-repeat.
 Give the list an id called: client-list.